lawun330/Mini-Duel-Game/README.md

-# Mini-Duel-Game
+# Mini Duel Game
-Play a turn-based interactive duel game through cmd.
-The user can
+Play a turn-based interactive duel game through the CLI.
+The game may be further developed using graphics.
+The game has three modes:
-- play with a bot
+1. play with a bot
-- play with another user
+2. play with another player
-- watch two bots play
+3. watch two bots play

-To win a round, the user must reduce the opponent's HP to zero.
+To win a round, a player must reduce the opponent's HP to zero.
-To win a game, the user must win at least 3 rounds.
+To win a game, a player must win at least three rounds.

 In each round, there will be indefinite turns.
-In each turn, a user can choose an action out of four options-
+In each turn, a player can choose an action out of four options-
-1. Deal small damage immediately
+1. Deal minor damage
 2. Harvest energy
 3. Deal massive damage (required a certain amount of energy)
 4. Immediately surrender

-To reduce the biased tendency to collect energy, a rule is implemented.
-If both players decide to collect energy, no one will get it and both will be self-harmed (reduce both players' HPs).
+To balance using minor and massive damage, the following rule is implemented.
+If both players decide to gather energy at the same turn, both of their HPs are reduced without any gain in their energy bars.

-At the end of the game, the user is asked to make a log file or not.
+At the end of the game, a question is asked whether to create a log file.
 The log file will include the actions of a winning player in a particular round.
-Note that it is not "a particular game".
-Example- If player A wins the game by winning 3 rounds while player B loses the game but wins 2 rounds, the log file will note the moves of both player A and B of their respective victory.
+Note that it is not <b>a particular game</b>.
+_Example: If player A wins by winning three rounds while player B loses the game but wins two rounds, the log file will note the moves of both player A and B of their respective victory._